s0lst1c3/SharpFinder/README.md

 ## Overview

-`SharpFinder` is a C# tool for enumerating files matching specific criteria on readable shares within an Active Directory domain.
+SharpFinder is a C# tool for enumerating files matching specific criteria on readable shares within an Active Directory domain.
 It is inspired by @harmj0uy's [Find-InterestingFile](https://powersploit.readthedocs.io/en/latest/Recon/Find-InterestingFile/) cmdlet, which is part of [PowerSploit](https://github.com/PowerShellMafia/PowerSploit).

 ## General Usage

-At it's core, `SharpFinder` works like this:
+At it's core, SharpFinder works like this:
-1. You provide `SharpFinder` with one or more directory paths
+1. You provide SharpFinder with one or more directory paths
-2. `SharpFinder` enumerates all readable or writeable files in the provided directories Generally, you'll want to add filters to make `SharpFinder` to look for specific types of files, but we'll go over that later.
+2. `harpFinder enumerates all readable or writeable files in the provided directories Generally, you'll want to add filters to make `SharpFinder` to look for specific types of files, but we'll go over that later.

-To tell `SharpFinder` to enumerates files within a single directory, use the `--path=` flag as shown in the following example:
+To tell SharpFinder to enumerates files within a single directory, use the `--path=` flag as shown in the following example:

 ```
 SharpFinder --path=\\OVERMIND\C$
 ```

-To pass `SharpFinder` a text file containing directories to search through, use the `--input-file=` flag as shown in the example below:
+To pass SharpFinder a text file containing directories to search through, use the `--input-file=` flag as shown in the example below:

 ```
 SharpFinder --input-file=directory-list.txt